Where to listen to jazz in Birmingham

 You’ll find Silvershine Jazz Club at Bearwood Corks Club every Thursday from 9pm.
 There’s a busy programme of local and regional artists, alongside regular fixtures like Doctor Steve’s Jazz Surgery and a jam night hosted by resident band The Blue Notes.

-Not a regular gig, but this one’s a firm fixture of Birmingham’s music scene.
+A firm fixture of Birmingham’s music scene, Mostly Jazz, Funk and Soul Festival is a short bus ride from the City Centre.
 Each July, thousands descend on Moseley Park for a weekend of jazz, funk and soul music.
 Over the years, they’ve welcomed big names like The Specials, Burt Bacharach, Jimmy Cliff and Cameo.